Tommaso Giacomel: 2021-2022: First Olympics

 Giacomel placed 95th in his first competition in the 2021–22 Biathlon World Cup, after missing 8 times in the individual.
 He then placed 42nd, 2nd among the Italians, in the Sprint competition.

 On the following week, he placed 7th in the Östersund Men's pursuit - his career best, missing once and gaining 19 places.

-His results towards the 2022 Winter Olympics were underwhelming, but he was neverteless selected for the Italian team - placing 61th in the Sprint competition and 7th in the Mens' relay.
+His results towards the 2022 Winter Olympics were underwhelming, but he was nevertheless selected for the Italian team - placing 61st in the Sprint competition and 7th in the Men's relay.

-In Otepää, he competed in his first Mass Start competition and placed 21th.
+In Otepää, he competed in his first Mass Start competition and placed 21st.

 On the last week of the season, in Östersund, he placed 14th in the Sprint, 22nd in the Pursuit, and 27th in the Mass Start.